qarmin/czkawka/README.md

 Icon is created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.

-Windows dark theme is used from [AdMin repo](https://github.com/nrhodes91/AdMin) with MIT license
+Windows dark theme is used from [AdMin repo](https://github.com/nrhodes91/AdMin) with MIT license.

 The program is completely free to use.